Dubai Gay Travel

 Dubai Gay Travel Tips

-Dubai Cultural Travel Tips
+UAE Cultural Travel Tips

 While you technically can get away with showing skin, women who show too much attract harsh stares.
 It will be a very uncomfortable experience, especially after dark.
 I have seen it happen to both friends of mine as well as other women walking on the street.

 Local Dubai Men Holding Hands

-During this first trip to Dubai (when I was 21), I encountered one of the most shocking cultural phenomenons of my life up to that date.
+During my first trip to Dubai, I encountered one of the most interesting cultural phenomenons of my life up to that date.
 In the Mall of the Emirates, two traditionally dressed Arab men passed by while holding hands.

 Don’t be Nervous!
 Dubai is Awesome.

-Aside from these precautions, Dubai is an amazing city that very much welcomes millions of tourists every year.
+Aside from these precautions, Dubai is an amazing city that welcomes millions of tourists every year.
 Some parts of this guide may have you a bit nervous, which is completely understandable.